sudharshanpal/Jr.-DEEP-Coding-/README.md

 ### By the end of this course, students will be able to:

 - Understand fundamental coding concepts such as variables, loops, conditionals, and functions
-- Demonstrate proficiency in writing basic programs using beginner-friendly languages (e.g., Python, Scratch, or JavaScript)
+- Demonstrate proficiency in writing basic programs using beginner-friendly languages (e.g., Python or Scratch)
 - Apply logical thinking to solve simple computational problems
 - Create interactive projects that showcase their understanding of programming concepts
 - Gain confidence in navigating and using coding environments and tools